maitria/packthread/README.md

 #### in

-Threads the inner expressions through a projection of value.
+Threads inner expressions through a lens of value.

-projector is a function which takes two arguments: a value and a function.
+lens is a function which takes two arguments: a value and a function.
 It should apply the function to a _projection_ of the value, take the function's result, and reassemble from that result a value which can be used again in the outer context.